GDATASoftwareAG/MSE/Readme.md

     "Expiration": 86400.0 // The expiration time of a token in seconds.
 If the time expired, the token is invalid and cannot be used anymore.
   },
   "Config": {
-    "YAML": "shareconfig.yml" // The file used to configure users and sample-sets.
+    "Url": "https://url", // the url is used to download partners config, if not provided fallback to file "FilePath": "shareconfig.yml" // The file used to configure users and sample-sets.
   },
   "MongoDb": {
     "ConnectionString": "mongodb://localhost:27017", // Connection string to the MongoDB